 There are different paths to faster payments.
-Blockchain (covered last week) is pushing speed as a use case.
+Blockchain is pushing speed as a use case.
 Direct connections to central banks is another.
 Expect the focus on speed to continue.

 Comparative FX transfer speeds

 Shockingly, the speed can still vary considerably by any given provider.
-For instance, for the Germany to USA route one provider indicates that a customer’s money will reach its destination within 1-4 days.
+For instance, for the Germany-US, route one provider indicates that a customer’s money will reach its destination within one to four days.
 Faster payments for international transfers is still a ways off.

 Focus on the process of making payments

 When it comes to winning corporate FX business, one of the bigger pain points many companies face is processing accounts payable and accounts receivables, especially when there is a cross-border element to it.